Amish-C-K/Elevate-Labs--task2/README.md

 # 📧 Phishing Email Analysis – Fake ZipRecruiter Job Offer

-This project contains a full analysis of a **simulated phishing email** designed to mimic a job offer from ZipRecruiter.
-The email was analyzed as part of a cybersecurity training task to identify social engineering tactics and phishing indicators.
+This project documents the analysis of a **simulated phishing email** mimicking a job offer from ZipRecruiter.
+It was analyzed as part of a cybersecurity task focused on identifying phishing techniques, malware risks, and social engineering.

 ---